GrammaticalFramework/comp-syntax-gu-mlt/lab1/README.md

 ## Chapter 1: explore the parallel UD treebank (PUD)

-1. Go to https://universaldependencies.org/ and download Version 2.5 treebanks
+1. Go to https://universaldependencies.org/ and download Version 2.7 treebanks
 2. Look up the Parallel UD treebanks for those 19 languages that have it.
 They are named e.g. UD_English-PUD/
 3. Select a language to compare with English.
-4. Make statistics about the frequencies of POS tags and dependency labels in your language compared with English.
-  For instance, the top-10 tags/labels and their number of occurrences.
+4. Make statistics about the frequencies of POS tags and dependency labels in your language compared with English: find the top-20 tags/labels and their number of occurrences.
   What does this tell you about the language?
+  (This can be done with shell or Python programming or with the gf-ud tool.)
-5. Convert 2x2 tree from CoNLL format to graphical tree by hand, on paper.
+5. Convert the following four trees from CoNLL format to graphical trees by hand, on paper.
-  Select a short English tree and its translation.
+- a short English tree (5-10 words, of your choice) and its translation.
-  Then select a long English tree and its translation.
+- a long English tree (>25 words) and its translation.
 6. Draw word alignments for some non-trivial example in the PUD treebank, on paper.
   Use the same trees as in the previous question.
   What can you say about the syntactic differences between the languages?